James G. Blaine House

 This house, with its terra cotta ornaments, was once one of a ring of grand mansions surrounding Dupont Circle.

-Built in 1881-1882 and designed by architect John Fraser, this house was the residence of James G. Blaine until 1883.
+Built from 1881 to 1882 and designed by architect John Fraser, this house was the residence of James G. Blaine until 1883.
 Blaine served as Secretary of State under Presidents Garfield and Harrison and later became the first President of the Pan-American Congress.

-DC designation: November 8, 1964
+DC Inventory: November 8, 1964 (Joint Committee on Landmarks)

 Within Dupont Circle and Massachusetts Avenue Historic Districts